 Courses transferable to the California State University are indicated by "CSU" and those transferable to the University of California are indicated by "UC" under the course description.
-The CSU or UC designates courses accepted for elective credit.
-See pages 47-52 in this catalog for courses that apply to the general education patterns.
+CSU and UC designate courses accepted for elective credit.
+See pages 49-53 in this catalog for courses that apply to the general education patterns.
 Such courses count for the 60 units required for advanced standing transfer to CSU or UC.
-Students interested in transferring to the University of California should check with a CMC counselor to make sure they have enough units, since we offer several UC transferable courses for which credit is decreased by one or more units by UC.
+Students interested in transferring to the University of California should check with a CMC counselor to make sure they have enough units, since CMC offers several UC transferable courses for which credit is decreased by one or more units by UC.